Vision Therapy Can Improve Reading Skills In Children

 If you suspect that a vision problem may be preventing your child from reaching his or her potential, contact Eye Q Optometrist to schedule a functional eye evaluation today.
 Invest in your child’s future with vision therapy and see the results for yourself.

-Dr. Stein provides vision therapy and other services to patients from New York City, Scarsdale, Rye , Mamaroneck, and throughout New York.
+our eye doctors provides vision therapy and other services to patients from New York City, Scarsdale, Rye , Mamaroneck, and throughout New York.